Personalised Wirral Drum Lessons

 Drummers love playing drum fills!
 Thinking of, and playing great sounding drum fills takes work, and an understanding of the music you are playing to.
 You will learn how to create your own stickings, adapt drum rudiments and other techniques to create your own great sounding drum fills and also give you the tools you need to do it all yourself.
 You will also learn when to and when not to use these drum fills and play tastefully to the music.

 Written music for drums is very similar to that of any other instrument and equally important.
 Learning to read (Sight Reading)music for drums is an extremely useful skill to have for all drummers.
-It helps with learning new patterns and fills as you can write them down and learn at your own pace, learn from drumming books and websites, write your own drum charts to remember songs, plus much more.
+It helps with learning new patterns and fills as you can write them down and learn at your own pace.
+Students can learn from drumming books and websites, write drum charts plus much more.